 Referencing Query Params with Dashes in NGINX Config

 I spent some time recently configuring NGINX for one of our microservices, and one of the problems I had to solve was configuring NGINX cache bypass when a specific query parameter is set.
-This is usually trivial to do by using the cache bypass directives
+This is usually trivial to do by using the cache bypass directives, where NGINX automatically maps the value of the nocache

 proxy_cache_bypass $arg_nocache;